stuartscott/scottlab.github.io/_pages/1_people.md

 **Yao YANG, PhD**

 Yao Yang got his PhD in Biomedical Engineering from Southeast University, Nanjing, China, before joining the Scott lab in 2011 as a postdoctoral fellow.
 His primary research interests involve the application and development of next-generation sequencing workflows and bioinformatic pipelines for discovery in the fields of epigenomics and pharmacogenomics.
-Most recently, he developed **SMRT-BS**, a quantitative and multiplexed DNA methylation analysis strategy using Pacific Biosciences long-read sequencing.
-In addition to other collaborative discovery projects in multi-ethnic epigenomic profiling and population pharmacogenomics, Dr. Yang recently developed a novel variation calling pipeline for long-read amplicon sequencing, initially being validated on the highly polymorphic drug metabolism gene _CYP2D6_.
+Most recently, he developed **SMRT-BS**, a quantitative and multiplexed DNA methylation detection method using Pacific Biosciences long-read sequencing.
+In addition to other collaborative discovery projects in multi-ethnic epigenomic profiling and population pharmacogenomics, Dr. Yang recently developed a novel variant calling pipeline for long-read amplicon sequencing, initially being validated on the highly polymorphic drug metabolism gene _CYP2D6_.

 <br>